 So when it comes to providing a bit of advice on what to look for when shopping for script coverage or development notes, we kinda know what we’re talking about, now going on 30 years of being in business.

-Here’s what to watch out for if you’re considering ordering script coverage for your script.
+Here are some things to watch out for if you’re considering ordering script coverage for your script.
 Hint: Put on your jogging shoes, because you’re gonna be doing a lot of RUNNING AWAY.

 Script coverage buyer’s guide Tip #1: Make sure the readers aren’t anonymous